pinzger/pinzger.github.io/_pages/students.md

 # PhD and Master Students

-I have and had the privilege of supervising a number of PhD and Master students.
+I am having and had the privilege of supervising a number of PhD and Master students.

 ### PhD Students